JeffreyZhao/wind/README.md

 * lib/uglifyjs-parser.js: The JavaScript parser of [UglifyJS](https://github.com/mishoo/UglifyJS) project.
 It's the JavaScript port of the LISP project [parse-js](http://marijn.haverbeke.nl/parse-js/).
 * src/jscex.js: The implementation of Jscex JIT compiler, which produces code at runtime.

 All the three files list above are uncompressed version mainly used for developement.
-The minified version of them are in "bin" folder, which is suitable for production use (if you're not using AOT compile mode, see the "AOT compiler" section for more details).
-Furthermore, the dev version of Jscex compiler would produce programmer-friendly code, which is easily for debugging and the minified version would run a bit faster.
+The minified version of them are in "bin" folder, which is suitable for production use (if you're not using AOT compile mode, see the "AOT compiler" section for more detail).
+Furthermore, the dev version of Jscex compiler would produce programmer-friendly code, which is easily for debugging and the minified version would run a little faster.

-To use the async builder of Jscex, we should load the "src/jscex.async.js" file too.
+To use the async library of Jscex, we should also load the "src/jscex.async.js" file.
 Now everything is prepared, here's how we compile a normal JavaScript function with async builder:

     var somethingAsync = eval("async", function (a, b) {
         // implementation
     });

-For more details, please check the following sections.
+Please visit the following sections for more details.

 ## Samples: